“There are three types of lies – lies, damn lies, and statistics.” – Benjamin Disraeli

-4) Misleading Data Visualization: Insightful statistical graphs and charts include very basic, but essential, grouping of elements.
-Visualization charts must convey:
+Insightful graphs and charts include very basic, but essential, grouping of elements.
+Whatever the types of data visualization you choose to use, it must convey:

-Absent these elements, visual data representations should be viewed with a grain of salt.
+Absent these elements, visual data representations should be viewed with a grain of salt, taking into account the common data visualization mistakes one can make.
 Intermediate data points should also be identified and context given if it would add value to the information presented.
 With the increasing reliance on intelligent solution automation for variable data point comparisons, best practices (i.e., design and scaling) should be implemented prior to comparing data from different sources, datasets, times and locations.

-5) Purposeful Bias: The last of our most common examples for misuse of statistics and misleading data is, perhaps, the most serious.
-Bias is the deliberate attempt to influence data findings without even feigning professional accountability.
+The last of our most common examples for misuse of statistics and misleading data is, perhaps, the most serious.
+Purposeful bias is the deliberate attempt to influence data findings without even feigning professional accountability.
 Bias is most likely to take the form of data omissions or adjustments.

-Now that we have reviewed several of the most commons methods of data misuse, let’s look at various digital age examples of misleading statistics across three distinct, but related, spectrums: News & politics, business & advertising and science.
+Now that we have reviewed several of the most commons methods of data misuse, let’s look at various digital age examples of misleading statistics across three distinct, but related, spectrums: media and politics, advertising and science.
 While certain topics listed here are likely to stir emotion depending on one’s point of view, their inclusion is for data demonstration purposes only.

 Representative Jason Chaffetz of Utah explained: “In pink, that’s the reduction in the breast exams, and the red is the increase in the abortions.
 That’s what’s going on in your organization.”